MarkPflug/MarkPflug.github.io/JsonResource.md

 The first thing we'll do is create our MSBuild Task.
 A Task is imply a class that implements the ITask interface.
 Usually, this is accomplished by deriving from the Task abstract base type, which provides some functionality for us.
 When we derive from Task the only thing we are responsible for is providing an imlementation of the Execute method.
 This method takes no parameters and returns a boolean indicating if it was successful or not.
 If it throws an exception that is also interpreted as failure, unsurprisingly.
 We pass input to the task, and return output from the task by defining properties on the Task class.
 For output, we attach the `[Output]` attribute.
 We can attach the `[Required]` attribute to arguments that are mandatory; MSBuild will present a standard error if they are omitted.

+For our task, we need two inputs: the path to the folder where we will generate our outputfiles, and the list of resj files that we are going to process.
+These will be the `OutputPath` and `InputFiles` properties.
+When a property will be handling a collection of files, the property type should be `ITaskItem[]`.
+Our task will return two values: the list of C# code files that were generated and need to included in the compilation, and the list of resource files that were generated and need to be embedded in our assembly.

+The resource files will be creating using the `ResourceWriter` from the .NET base class library.
+We will generate C# in a very rudimetary way, using a StreamWriter.
+For this demonstration, the generated code is going to be ugly-formatted, to keep the code simple.
+Remember, the generated code won't be included in our source repository, so it doesn't matter what it looks like anyway.

 ``` CSharp
 using Microsoft.Build.Framework;
 using Microsoft.Build.Utilities;